NLnetLabs/rotonda-doc/manual/source/config/default.rst

         <path d="M170.332,178.242c-0.013,1.052 -0.046,1.805 1.304,2.189c0.666,0.189 1.67,0.288 3.181,0.288c4.568,0 4.562,-0.705 4.539,-2.189" style="fill:none;stroke:rgb(128,128,128);stroke-width:1.33px;stroke-linecap:round;"/>
     </g>

-The pipeline flows from the west to the east.
-On the west it has two ingress connectors, one for BMP sessions and one for BGP sessions.
-The RIB labeled ``rib-in-pre`` gets its input from those two connectors.
-Furthermore, it is a physical RIB, a RIB that actually stores the routes that come in.
-It passes the routes it receives on to ``rib-in-post``, which is a Virtual RIB: A RIB that doesn’t store anything itself, but just queries the physical RIB to the west with the requested prefix and then applies its only filter to it.
-Each connector and RIB, be it physical or virtual, has its own filter defined: the filters mentioned in the log lines on STDOUT that we saw earlier on.
-A total of 4 filters are thus used.
+Let's go over this configuration a bit.
+On the west-side we see the two connectors that act as ingress connectors, one for BMP sessions, and one for BGP sessions.
+The BMP connector knows how to handle a BMP sessions, where it acts as a so-called ``monitoring station`` (:RFC:`7854`), with one BMP peer per session, presumably a router.
+Likewise, the BGP connector can handle BGP sessions with BGP speakers.
+The packets received by these connectors are parsed by these connectors into BMP or BGP messages, and run through a user-defined roto filter, one per connector.
+If the BMP or BGP message passes the filter, then it is 'exploded' into one or several routes.
+Then these routes are broadcasted to all connected units on their east side, which in the case of the default configuration is the ``rib-in-pre`` RIB unit.

+The ``rib-in-pre`` unit is a physical RIB, meaning the routes that it receives are stored in memory, and can be queried through the HTTP interface.
+This RIB also includes a filter in front of it, that determines whether the incoming route should be stored and passed on to the next RIB to the east.

+From ``rib-in-pre`` the routes are broadcasted to ``rib-in-post``, a virtual RIB, this means that the routes are *not* stored in this RIB.
+The RIB can still be queried through the HTTP interface, but when done so it will go back to the first virtual RIB to the west and fetch the requested routes from there, and then filter them through its own filter.

+All ``RIB`` units in a pipeline are required to connect both on the west and on the east side, and therefore the ``rib-in-post`` unit must also have a east bound connection.
+To fulfil this requirement, we connect a ``null``, or terminating connector to the east.
+This terminating connector acts somewhat like ``/dev/null`` does on UNIX, it accepts the packets, but simply discards them upon reception.

 Both the RIBs can queried through a HTTP JSON API